ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 Exploring runtime settings
 -----------------------------------

-In order to view the list of the available runtime settings, their current value, and descriptions for each setting:
+Use the following command to view the list of the available runtime settings, their current values, and descriptions for each setting:

 .. code-block:: shell